20+ Years Experience

 An acknowledgement from Companies House will be sent to confirm that the DS01 form has been received and is currently under review.

-The Gazette will publish a notice with a minimum of two months’ notice prior to the company’s strike off.
 This notice provides a window for any relevant party to submit an objection as to why the company should not be struck off.

 If no objections are raised, the company will be removed from the Companies House register and cease to exist.